benjaminwand/Allergikerkarte/README.md

-# Allergikerkarte, first thoughts
+# Allergikerkarte

 ## videos
 * https://www.youtube.com/watch?v=l-2dyJvZ5Ss
 * https://youtu.be/WdIWog96EvI

-## motivations
+## motivation
-* giving web-development-students real-live-ish projects to make experiences and have something to showcase
-* getting menus on restaurant-websites that can be filtered for things like allergens and animal products (and once we are there make restaurant websites look more like 2019)
+Getting menus on restaurant-websites that can be filtered for things like allergens and animal products, and once we are there make restaurant websites accessible and responsive.

 ## conceptual thoughts
-* building a template that web-development-trainees can use, as an open source project
+* Building a template that newbie-web-developers can use, as an open source project and possibly making a tutorial for it.
-* decentralized, each restaurant website that uses it is their own project
+* Decentralized, each restaurant website that uses it is their own project.

-## groups of people involved (apart from restaurant customers)
-1. people who build the template
-2. people who make restaurant-websites from it
-3. restaurant owners, it would be good if they could edit the menu without calling their webmaster

 ## what would one filter for?
 That depends what the restaurant is offering.
 For someone who is selling ice-cream and all their items are vegetarian already, there is no point in filtering vor ‘vegetarian’.
 Filter for aspects where some of your dishes has it and others don’t.
 Recommended are vegetarian, vegan and some of the most common food allergies/intolerances (dairy, eggs, nuts, peanuts, gluten-containing grains, seafood, soy).
 Obviously this can be made as complicated as one wishes, what makes sense depends in the profile of the restaurant.